windmill-labs/windmilldocs/docs/getting_started/6_flows_quickstart/index.md

 ### Time to test

 You don't have to explore all flows editor possibilities at once.
 At each step, **test what you're building** to keep control on your wonder.
+You can also test up to a certain step by clicking on an action (x) and then on `Test up to x`.

 When you're done, save your flow to run it, schedule it, share it, or even [publish it to Hub](https://docs.windmill.dev/docs/misc/share_on_hub/).